dotfurther/OpenDiscoverSDK/SdkExamples/DocumentIdentifier/README.md

  https://blogs.msdn.microsoft.com/jeremykuhne/2016/07/30/net-4-6-2-and-long-paths-on-windows-10/

 ------------------------------------------------------------------------------------------------------------------------
+### Warning:
-WARNING: Watch your anti-virus software in Task Manager (under "Details" tab on Task Manager sort by CPU).
-Since this example
-         application reads upwards of thousands of files a second most anti-virus softwares will monitor it very closely and may use a lot of the available CPU.
+Watch your anti-virus software in Task Manager (under "Details" tab on Task Manager sort by CPU).
+Since this example application reads upwards of thousands of files a second most anti-virus softwares will monitor it very closely and may use a lot of the available CPU.
 The anti-virus program may even kill the process.
 If this happens you will need to configure your anti-virus to 'trust' this application.
 ------------------------------------------------------------------------------------------------------------------------
 ------------------------------------------------------------------------------------------------------------------------
+### NOTE:
-NOTE: Open Discover SDK is made up of x64 assemblies due to unmanaged code dependencies
+Open Discover SDK is comprised of x64 assemblies due to unmanaged code dependencies

-- Run examples in x64 build (either Debug or Release)
+- Build examples with Visual Studio Platform set to x64 (either Debug or Release)
-- To edit WinForm forms, set build platform to "Any CPU" and rebuild.
+- To edit WinForm forms in VS 2017, set build VS Platform to "Any CPU" and rebuild.
 This is required to edit WinForm windows.
   When done, set platform back to x64 before executing in either Debug/Release mode.
-- If you get initialization exceptions with error messages like "An attempt was made to load a program with an incorrect format" then you are mixing x86 and x64 platforms.
 ------------------------------------------------------------------------------------------------------------------------